Skip to main content

 Dynamic Paywall Conversion: The Framework That Turns Free Readers Into Paying Subscribers

-TL;DR: Dynamic paywalls don't block content uniformly, they respond to individual reader behavior.
+TL;DR: Dynamic paywalls respond to individual reader behavior instead of blocking content the same way for everyone.
 By triggering subscription prompts based on engagement signals rather than a fixed article count, publishers consistently see 2–4x higher conversion rates than static metered models.

 The paywall conversation in media is stuck in the wrong decade.
 Most operators are still debating hard paywall versus metered model as if those are the only options.
 Meanwhile, the platforms generating the most subscription revenue per visitor have moved on entirely.